SamuelEarl/fanny-pack-ui-old/src/routes/get-started/+page.svelte.md

 }
 ```

-6. In your `theme-extras.css` file, create a `Typography` block and create your own font stack variables, which would look like this:
+6. In your `utility-classes.css` file, create a `Typography` block and create your own font stack variables, which would look like this:

 ```css
 /*************